amousavi9/Machine-Translation-using-Transformer/README.md

 ## Evaluation
-The figures below show us accuracy and loss on the training and validation datasets over training epochs
+The figures below show us accuracy and loss on the training and validation datasets over training epochs.
+It's clear that overfitting has occurred.
+The reason for this can be the small number of training samples.
+To solve this problem, you can use MIZAN dataset instead of anki.
 <p align="center" width="100%">
     <img width="47%" src="https://github.com/amousavi9/Machine-Translation-using-Transformer/blob/main/figures/accuracy.JPG">
     <img width="44%" src="https://github.com/amousavi9/Machine-Translation-using-Transformer/blob/main/figures/loss.JPG">